 current table is the first element in the stack

 Elements in the stack fall into the following categories:

-The following HTML elements have varying levels of special parsing
+The following elements have varying levels of special

 All other elements found while parsing an HTML document.

-The stack of open elements is said to have an element in scope or have an element in table scope when the following algorithm terminates in a match state:
+The stack of open elements is said to have an element in a specific scope consisting of a list of element types list when the following algorithm terminates in a match state:

 If node is the target node, terminate in a match state.

 Otherwise, if node is one of the element types in list, terminate in a failure state.

 entry in the stack of open elements and return to step